sayanbasu2006/Event_Registration/README.md

 The project is live here:
 [👉 Event Registration Page](https://even-registration.vercel.app/event)

-📸 Screenshots

-(Add a screenshot of your form/UI here once deployed — makes it look more professional.)

 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.